NeuroJSON/jmesh/JMesh_specification.md

        "_ArrayData_": [v1,v2,v3,...]
   }
 ```
-The direct storage format and the annotated storage format are equivalent.
-In the
+Please note that the arrays that can be represented by the direct storage
+format is a subset of those supported by the "annotated format", as the
+latter provides additional features, such as defining data types or
+supporting sparse or complex-valued matrices.
+In the below sections,
-below sections, we use mostly the direct format to explain the data format, but
+we use mostly the direct storage form to explain the data format, but
 one shall also store the data using the annotated format.

 ### Structure form